ejones18/AML_workshop/README.md

 ### Content within this repository

-* Custom Azure ML environment creation including a private Python package dependency hosted via a GitHub repository,
 * End-2-end pipeline for model training, model registering & deployment including safe rollout for managed online endpoints,
 * GPU distributed training using PyTorch,
-* Integrating an R script as a component in a pipeline,
+* Hyper-parameter sweep using the Azure ML SDK v2,
-* MLOps using Azure DevOps and Azure Machine Learning
+* MLOps using Azure DevOps and Azure Machine Learning,
+* Registering datastores programmatically,
+* Responsible AI dashboard example

+  Misc content includes:
+* R script as a componetnt in a pipeline,
+* Creating a custom environment with a private GitHub package,
+* Many models at scale